 Before you know it, you'll be nearing your degree completion, and I look forward to congratulating you and welcoming you into our alumni network of more than 143,000 graduates in all 50 states and around the world.

 Enjoy your time at NSU, and go Sharks!

 George L. Hanbury II, Ph.D.
-President and Chief Executive Officer
+President and Chief Executive Officer Formatted: Font color: Custom Color(RGB(0,0,153))

 Dean's Welcome